liambll/MRI-cardiac-segmentation/README.md

     ImageDraw.Draw(img).polygon(xy=polygon, outline=0, fill=1)
 ```
 - add unittests (alghough I do not have time to make it comprehensive)
-- use logger to log relevant information and error when running the pipeline
+- use logger to log relevant information and error when running the pipeline for inspection.
+The log generated when the pipeline runs is available at: https://drive.google.com/file/d/1U88gh7pFC4K_tSQWyLK36rJA4EKH_dyu/view?usp=sharing

 ## Part 2: Model training pipeline
 #### 1. Did you change anything from the pipelines built in Parts 1 to better streamline the pipeline built in Part 2?
 If so, what?
 If not, is there anything that you can imagine changing in the future?